ourcodingclub/ourcodingclub.github.io/_tutorials/data-vis-2.md

 So far we've used `scale_colour_manual()` and `scale_fill_manual()` to define custom colours for factor levels.
 But what if your variable is continuous rather than categorical, so that you can't possibly assign a colour to every value?
 You might then want the colour scheme to go from light to dark according to the values, and `scale_colour_gradient()` (and its friend `scale_fill_gradient()`) are there for you (and might be useful for the challenge too, _cough cough_).

-You can learn <a href="https://ggplot2.tidyverse.org/reference/scale_gradient.html" target="_blank">more about these functions here</a>; basically, you just have to set your `low = ` and `high = ` colour values and the function will do the rest for you.
+You can learn [more about these functions here](https://ggplot2.tidyverse.org/reference/scale_gradient.html); basically, you just have to set your `low = ` and `high = ` colour values and the function will do the rest for you.
 We love it!

 </div>